murali8340/INT301-Ca3-Project/README.md

 <h4>Data set used in support of your project</h4>

 The project does not use any specific data set.
 However, the Open Hardware Monitor software provides real-time data about the hardware components, which can be used for analysis and monitoring.

+***
+<h3>Step-by-step process to do this project!</h3>
+<p> step-by-step process to demonstrate how to use Open Hardware Monitor to display detailed information on various components and share/export the results:

+Download and install Open Hardware Monitor from its official website.
+Launch the software and you will see a real-time display of various components such as CPU, GPU, RAM, motherboard, etc.
+To get more detailed information on a specific component, click on its name or icon.
+For example, if you click on the CPU icon, you will see information such as its temperature, clock speed, voltage, etc.
+To share the results via the web, go to the "File" menu and select "Save Report".
+Choose the format in which you want to save the report (e.g., HTML), and then choose the location where you want to save it.
+Once the report is saved, you can upload it to a web server or share it via email, messaging apps, or other file-sharing platforms.
+To export the results to a file, go to the "File" menu and select "Save CSV report".
+Choose the location where you want to save the file and give it a name.
+The exported file will contain detailed information on various components in a CSV format, which can be easily analyzed in spreadsheet software such as Microsoft Excel or Google Sheets.
+By following these steps, you can use Open Hardware Monitor to display detailed information on various system components and share/export the results in a web-friendly and easily analyzable format.</p>